bretyo/personal-project/README.md

 # Personal Project -- Bretbox Games

-This was a project I built by myself over the course of 3 weeks while learning Web Development at Dev Mountain.
+This was a project I built by myself over the course of 3 weeks while learning Web Development at DevMountain.
 I was inspired by the makers of Jackbox to create my own website that would be a hub of games, starting with one - Motivational Poser, a game of my own creation.

 ## Technologies I used